reneos/snapcarte/README.md

 # Snapcarte
 A Rails app to help restaurant owners quickly generate a digital menu with OCR and create a simple online takeout service.
+Click [here](https://www.snapcarte.com/) to see the project.

 # Frameworks, Gems, etc.
 - Ruby on Rails